Hussam-22/site.astro-menu/src/content/features/dynamic-qr-code-menu.md

 Astro-Menu also supports the creation of different meal menus for each branch of a restaurant.
 For businesses with multiple locations, this feature is invaluable.
 Each branch can have a menu that caters to its unique customer base, regional tastes, or local specialties.
 This flexibility ensures that every customer, regardless of which branch they visit, enjoys a menu that is relevant and appealing.

-> Astro-Menu's dynamic menu capabilities provide restaurants with the tools to easily manage and customize their offerings.
-From creating and arranging sections to hiding and tailoring menus for specific tables or branches, Astro-Menu empowers restaurant owners to deliver a personalized and efficient dining experience.
+> <p class='text-primary'>Astro-Menu's dynamic menu capabilities provide restaurants with the tools to easily manage and customize their offerings.
+From creating and arranging sections to hiding and tailoring menus for specific tables or branches, Astro-Menu empowers restaurant owners to deliver a personalized and efficient dining experience.</p>

 ---